 "When it got down to 30 seconds," Aldrin said, "we were about 10 feet or less.
-I could sneak a look out, because at that point, I don't think Neil cared what the numbers were.
+I could sneak a lookout, because, at that point, I don't think Neil cared what the numbers were.
 He was looking at the outside."

-Then the metal contact rods on the underside of the lander touched the surface of the lunar plain in the Sea of Tranquility, activating a blue light on the control panel marked "CONTACT LIGHT", signaling Aldrin to shut off the descent engines, as they were no longer needed.
-The Eagle touched down on luna firm, having successfully landed on the surface of the moon.
+Then the metal contact rods on the underside of the lander touched the surface of the lunar plain in the "Sea of Tranquility", activating a blue light on the control panel marked "CONTACT LIGHT", signaling Aldrin to shut off the descent engines, as they were no longer needed.
+The Eagle touched down, having successfully landed on the surface of the Moon.

 For each participant in the Apollo program, regardless of their role, those eight simple words would carry an incredibly personal resonance that would be difficult to properly express even to others who took part in the Apollo program.

 "I ate the tiny Host and swallowed the wine," Aldrin recalled.
 "I gave thanks for the intelligence and spirit that had brought two young pilots to the Sea of Tranquility.
-It was interesting for me to think: The very first liquid ever poured on the moon, and the very first food eaten there, were the communion elements."
+It was interesting for me to think: The very first liquid ever poured on the Moon, and the very first food eaten there, were the communion elements."

 For the record, the moment humanity first set foot on a world other than the Earth was 10:56 PM Eastern Standard Time.

 We all heard it.
-It's one of the most famous lines in recorded human history, but what did Neil Armstrong actually say as he set foot on the moon?
+It's one of the most famous lines in recorded human history, but what did Neil Armstrong actually say as he set foot on the Moon?

 "That's one small step for man, one giant leap for mankind" is what everybody heard, but Neil Armstrong himself maintained that that is not what he said.
 After returning to Earth, Armstrong insisted that what he actually said was "That's one small step for a man, one giant leap for mankind," people simply didn't hear it.

-There is a strong case for the indefinite article 'a', as, without it, the remembered quote is actually internally inconsistent and contradictory.
+There is a strong case for the indefinite article 'a' as, without it, the remembered quote is actually internally inconsistent and contradictory.
 Without the 'a', it is not a single man taking a small step, but the abstracted idea of a human being, which is often used when speaking about humanity as a whole.

 We have another word for human beings as an abstract class: mankind.
 So, Armstrong is saying, essentially, "That's one small step for humanity as a whole, one giant leap for humanity as a whole."

-It's quite possible that in the excitement of the moment, Armstrong might have flubbed the line a bit--and who could blame him?--and he might have been papering over his mistake; though that would seem a bit out of character for Armstrong.
+It's quite possible that in the excitement of the moment, Armstrong might have flubbed the line a bit (and who could blame him?) and he might have been papering over his mistake; though that would seem a bit out of character for Armstrong.
 It's also possible that he genuinely remembers himself saying "One small step for a man" when he, in fact, said something else.
 We do this kind of thing all the time, so why not in this case?

 That isn't the whole story, however.
 In 2006, a computer programmer by the name of Peter Shann Ford found evidence for the missing 'a' in Armstrong's famous words.
 Using some of the science behind the kinds of software meant to help those unable to speak communicate through computers, Ford downloaded the recording of Armstrong's line from NASA and analyzed the sound waves from the recording.